dstore-dbap/LumberMill/src/gambolputty/cluster/README.md

 Synchronize configuration from master to slaves.
 The running master configuration will be stored in the required redis backend.
 Any changes to the masters configuration will be synced to the redis backend.
-Slaves will check in an configurabe interval if any changes were made to the configuration.
+Slaves will check in an configurable interval if any changes were made to the configuration.
 If so, the new configuration will be imported from redis backend and a reload will be executed.